 - Canvassing door-to-door: sometimes it produces strong effects among those who answer the door, but contact rates are under 30%.
 The turnout rate is approximately less than 4 percentage points higher.

-How to organise your relational organizing campaign?
+How to organize your relational organizing campaign?

-Organisation is the key
+Organization is the key

 Let’s be concrete, and see what’s the best practice to organize a relational organizing campaign.
 According to the same study, Ohio state was the most organized campaign.

 In Ohio, where supervision was especially well-organized, the results were remarkable: assigning a voter to a captain raised the probability of turnout by 17.1 percentage points.